Warne's 'baggy green' cap sale raises A$1 million for bushfire victims

-SYDNEY (Reuters) - Australian cricketer Shane Warne’s prized “baggy green” cap raised more than A$1 million ($686,000) on Friday for bushfire relief efforts after the former leg-spinner donated it for auction.
+SYDNEY (Reuters) - Australian cricketer Shane Warne’s prized “baggy green” cap raised more than A$1 million (£525,107) on Friday for bushfire relief efforts, with the new owners planning to use it to raise more funds before it is donated to a museum.

 Twenty-seven people have been killed and thousands made homeless in recent months as huge fires scorched through more than 10.3 million hectares (25.5 million acres) of land, an area the size of South Korea.